-The EU Medical Device Regulation (MDR) and In Vitro Diagnostic Medical Device Regulation (IVDR) came into force on May 25, 2017, and after a transition period, The MDR was scheduled to apply from May 26, 2020, and the IVDR from May 26, 2022.
+The EU Medical Device Regulation (MDR) and In Vitro Diagnostic Medical Device Regulation (IVDR) came into force in May 2017, and after a transition period, The MDR was scheduled to apply from May 2020, and the IVDR from May 2022.
 However, the number of Notified Bodies (NBs) designated by EU member states for MDR certification was insufficient even one year before the application of the MDR, and the accredited NBs had not yet started accepting new items for assessment in Japan, coupled with the delayed issuance of necessary guidance.
 Therefore, Japan has been expressing its concerns at the TBT Committee meetings since November 2019, and has been requesting actions such as postponement of the effective date.
-In this regard, on April 24, 2020, the EU announced a one-year postponement of the application of the MDR so that government agencies, research institutes, and the medical product manufacturing industry could focus on the response to the new coronavirus, and the postponed application was set to begin on May 26, 2021.
-The MDR stipulates that
+In this regard, in April 2020, the EU announced a one-year postponement of the application of the

-MDD (Medical Device Directive) compliant products that have been placed on the market prior to or on the above application date or during the validity period of the MDD certificate may continue to be made available on the market or put into service until May 27, 2025.
-While the IVDR started to be applied on May 26, 2022 as scheduled, the transition period for IVD devices requiring NB certification has been extended from 3 to 5 years depending on the class.
+MDR so that government agencies, research institutes, and the medical product manufacturing industry could focus on the response to the new coronavirus, and the postponed application was set to begin in May 2021.
+The MDR stipulates that MDD (Medical Device Directive) compliant products that have been placed on the market prior to or during the above period or during the validity period of the MDD certificate may continue to be made available on the market or put into service until May 2025.
+While the IVDR started to be applied in May 2022 as scheduled, the transition period for IVD devices requiring NB certification has been extended from 3 to 5 years depending on the class.